SofaPirate/Plaquette/docs/Timer.rst

 Timer
 =====

-A digital source unit that counts time.
+A timer digital source unit that counts time.
 The timer can be started, stopped, and resumed.

 When started, the timer goes from 0 to 1 through its duration.